Skip to Content

 There have been several shark attacks that resulted in severe casualties, even death in some cases.
 The ratio of these attacks has increased significantly over the past few years.

-Rising Cases of Shark Attacks in Virginia
+More Shark Attacks in Virginia

 YouTube video

 The number of shark attacks in Virginia appears to be rising.
-However, authorities continue to convince the public that such accidents are rare
+However, authorities continue to convince the public that such accidents are rare.

 Yet, encounters between tourists and these dangerous ocean predators still happen.
 Every year, news reports surface concerning shark attacks.
 And it appears that shark attacks are making more news nowadays than ever.